 See the video below on how to do the Breastfly drill:

-In summary, if you do struggle with butterfly.
-The Butterfrog stroke can be a great substitute to teach the correct arm motions, so give it a go.
+In summary, if you do struggle with butterfly, the Butterfrog stroke can be a great substitute to teach the correct arm motions.
+Most of all, these hybrid strokes can be a great break from the everyday monotonous practice.
+So give it a go!

 Swim Advice Topics